Common Issues Experienced While Breastfeeding

 Breastfeeding has amazing benefits for both the mother and the baby, but there are some common issues that may be experienced when breastfeeding.
 Remember, that you should always consult your physician if you are experiencing any issues that may affect your health and/or your baby’s health.

-Inadequate Milk Production
+Insufficient Milk Production

 Low milk production is rare, but it is a very common fear in many mothers.
 In most cases, your body will know how much milk it needs to produce for your baby and during the early periods of breastfeeding your baby may want to nurse quite frequently.
 This does not mean they are not getting enough milk, it is likely part of the process of your body to learn how much milk it needs to produce.
 However, cases of low milk production can be caused by certain risk factors like; premature birth, obesity, pregnancy-induced high blood pressure, abnormal breast development, and poorly controlled diabetes.
 You, therefore, may need to consult your physician about supplementing with formula.
+Additionally, there are some dietary changes that may be beneficial in increasing milk production.
+Using a breast pump after feeds may also help increase demand, thus increasing supply.

 Sore Nipples